Policies – Effective 01 April 2022

 - We endorse all endeavours to improve the lives of others, and support opportunity for all.
 We are opposed to abuses of a person’s freedoms whether they work within our organisation, or our supply chains.

-We have third party product suppliers, and service providers who supply goods and services to and the different business segments.
+We have third party product suppliers, and service providers who supply goods and services to The Business and the different business segments.
 They include but are not limited to design and information technology providers; professional service providers; event management specialists; print; property and facilities.
 They vary both in terms of size and amount spent with them.

 - In keeping with our commitment to act with integrity in all our business dealings, we will ensure that there is no slavery or human trafficking in any part of our business or our supply chains.